-Concurrently with the execution and delivery of the Merger Agreement, Enliven entered into a common stock purchase agreement, or the Purchase Agreement with certain new and existing Enliven investors, pursuant to which Enliven agreed to issue and sell to such investors, and such investors agreed to purchase from Enliven, shares of Enliven common stock for an aggregate purchase price of approximately \$164.5 million, or the Financing Transaction.
+Concurrently with the execution and delivery of the Merger Agreement, Enliven entered into a common stock purchase agreement, or the Purchase Agreement, with certain new and existing Enliven investors, pursuant to which Enliven agreed to issue and sell to such investors, and such investors agreed to purchase from Enliven, shares of Enliven common stock for an aggregate purchase price of approximately \$164.5 million, or the Financing Transaction.
 The closing of the Financing Transaction is conditioned on the satisfaction or waiver of the closing conditions to the Merger as set forth in the Merger Agreement and other customary closing conditions, and is expected to occur immediately prior to the closing of the Merger, in accordance with the terms of the Purchase Agreement.
 The shares of Enliven common stock to be issued in connection with the Financing Transaction will be converted into the right to receive a number of shares of our common stock in the Merger in accordance with the Exchange Ratio, or the Converted Financing Stock (subject to the payment of cash in lieu of fractional shares and after giving effect to the Reverse Stock Split).

 At or prior to the Effective Time, we will enter into a Contingent Value Rights Agreement, or the CVR Agreement, with a rights agent, or the Rights Agent, pursuant to which our pre-Merger common stockholders will receive one contingent value right (each, a CVR) for each outstanding share of our common stock held by such stockholder on such date.
-Each CVR will represent the contractual right to receive payments upon the occurrence of certain events related to the Asset Sale or a potential sale or license involving IMR-261, in each case as set forth in, and subject to and in accordance with the terms and conditions of, the CVR Agreement.
+Each CVR will represent the contractual right to receive payments upon the occurrence of certain events related to the Asset Sale, subject to and in accordance with the terms and conditions of, the CVR Agreement.